Meet YOLO26: next-gen vision AI.

 )

-Lower learning rate is the key knob: you want to nudge the model, not reset it. lr0=0.001 (vs the default 0.01) is a sane fine-tune starting point — for anything more systematic, the hyperparameter tuning guide covers sweeps and the genetic optimizer.
-Augmentation knobs are summarized in the data augmentation glossary.
+Lower learning rate is the key knob: you want to nudge the model, not reset it. lr0=0.001 (vs the default 0.01) is a sane fine-tune starting point — the fine-tuning guide covers layer freezing and two-stage training when defaults aren't enough; the hyperparameter tuning guide covers sweeps and the genetic optimizer.
+Augmentation knobs live in the data augmentation guide.

 Let your future self thank you: name every run after what changed.